thedotpost/thedotpost-content/2016/05/mike-west-web-platform-security.md

 Title: Web Platform Security
 Curator: sylvinus
 Category: Security
-Summary: Imagine an alternate universe in which the browser implements every relevant standard perfectly.
-Even in this sincerely mythical world, users aren't safe because the platform itself has holes like XSS and CSRF.
-Let's talk a bit about some new features which allow developers to mitigate these platform-level risks by locking down their own applications.
+Summary: Even in an alternate universe in which the browser implements every standard perfectly, users aren't safe because the platform itself has holes like XSS and CSRF.
+Mike talks about some new features which allow developers to mitigate these platform-level risks by locking down their own applications.
 Slides: https://speakerdeck.com/mikewest/web-platform-security-dotsecurity-april-2016
 Video: https://www.youtube.com/watch?v=sgEv92XqdhM
 Template: talk